rthennan/ZerodhaWebsocket/README.md

 ## Telegram Group for questions / code releases - [Zerodha_Websocket_DAS](https://t.me/zerodhaWebSocket)

-# Zerodha Websocket for Nifty500, Nifty Options and BankNifty Options
+# Zerodha Websocket for Nifty 500, Nifty, BankNifty and Sensex Futures and Options
 Acquire and store tick data for NSE (India) stocks, Index Futures and Index Options from Zerodha.

 **Highlights:**
  - Automates the entire pipeline including daily login for Zerodha API app.
- - Dynamically gets the latest Nifty 500 list and weekly options for current and next week for Nifty and Bank Nifty
+ - Dynamically gets the latest Nifty 500 list and options for current and next expiry for Nifty, BankNifty and Sensex
  - The Nifty 500 list is maintained and **appended** locally.
    - When the Nifty 500 list is updated by NSE, only additions are updated in the local list.
 If a stock is removed from Nifty 500, the code still retains it and tries subscribing to it.
    - This also allows you to add additional instruments that may or may not be part of the Nifty 500 to the lookup list.
 - Checks for trading holidays every day and shuts down if it is an NSE trading holiday.
-- The only maintenance required is to ensure there is adequate storage available for the database. **With Nifty 500 and weekly options for two expiries for Nifty and BankNifty, the DB grows by around 6GB per day.**
+- The only maintenance required is to ensure there is adequate storage available for the database. **With Nifty 500 and options for two expiries for Nifty, BankNifty and Sensex, the DB grows by around 8GB per day.**

 **DAS** - Data Acquisition System.
 That is what I am calling it.